wolfer649/WGOT/README.md

 - Documentation was updated as well.

 Proto28 adds the following changes.
-- Fix activity LED not being turned off on keyboard exit
+- Fix activity LED not being turned off after keyboard exit, via 'x' key.
 - Improve debug messages, if turned on.
 - Use Deciaml arithmetic for Temperature Adjustment menu, to avoid odd values with binary math
 - Update docs to show how to log stdout, stderr messages from rc.local